cohure/CHR2024-website/content/venue.md

 <div class="space" style="padding-top:2%;"></div>

 <h3 style="font-weight:bold;">Booking Your Stay</h3>

+Unsure how to arrive in Aarhus by train, airport or bus?
+Want to stay at a hotel with other conference attendees?
+Read more:
 <div class="banner-grid">
     <a href="/venue/accomodation-in-aarhus" class="banner" aria-label="Press to view accommodation options in Aarhus">
         <h2>Accommodation in Aarhus</h2>